Were you seriously injured in a Florida motor vehicle collision involving a commercial truck?

 Types of Commercial Truck Accidents in Florida

-- Cargo Spill: There are cases where a commercial truck did not make contact with a vehicle but still caused a collision.
-When cargo falls off a flatbed truck or trailer, it may strike approaching vehicles, or cars that arrive shortly after may not be able to avoid the hazard in the road.
+There are cases where a commercial truck did not make contact with a vehicle but still caused a collision.
+When cargo falls off a flatbed truck or tractor trailer, it may strike approaching vehicles, or cars that arrive shortly after may not be able to avoid the hazard in the road.

 Types of Compensation Available in Florida Truck Accidents

-- Loss of earnings, including an estimate of future lost wages
+- Loss of earnings or lost income, including an estimate of future lost wages,

-If you or a loved one has injuries from a vehicle collision with a large truck, don’t attempt to handle the claim on your own.
-Contact Emmanuel Sheppard & Condon online, or call us at (850) 444-HURT (4878) to schedule an initial consultation with a Florida truck accident lawyer.
+If you or a loved one suffered injuries from a vehicle collision with a large truck, don’t attempt to handle the claim on your own.